Practical Limits to Single-Mode Vacuum Squeezing with a SNAIL Parametric Amplifier: Squeezing Measurement

 If $\eta_{\mathrm{hot}}$ is known, the variances of the squeezed vacuum state at the qubit can be inferred from the measured variances (Appendix~\ref{app:loss})~\cite{qiu_broadband_2023, mallet_quantum_2011}.
 Moving the reference plane to the qubit provides the most accurate estimate of achievable SNR improvement for downstream applications.
-We measure $\eta_{\mathrm{hot}}$ using a Ramsey experiment with a detuned drive at $f_s$, yielding $\eta_{\mathrm{hot}} \approx 0.0415$ (Appendix~\ref{app:qubit}).
-Figure~\ref{fig:main_measurement}\subref{fig2:c} shows the inferred distributions at the qubit, indicating significantly higher squeezing than measured at room temperature.
+We measure $\eta_{\mathrm{hot}}$ using a Ramsey experiment with a detuned drive at $f_s$, yielding $\eta_{\mathrm{hot}} \approx 0.042$ (Appendix~\ref{app:qubit}).
+Figure~\ref{fig:main_measurement}(\subref{fig2:c}) shows the inferred distributions at the qubit plane, indicating significantly higher squeezing than that measured at room temperature.

 To identify operating points with sufficient gain and suppressed Kerr, external flux $\Phi_{\mathrm{ext}}$ and pump power were swept, keeping $f_p=14.5$~GHz for $f_s=7.25$~GHz.
 This procedure parallels practical applications, where the squeezing frequency $f_s$ is fixed by the downstream cavity.
-At each $\Phi_{\mathrm{ext}}$, the amplifier small-signal power gain $G=\frac{|S_{11, \mathrm{on}}|^2}{|S_{11, \mathrm{off}}|^2}$ was measured with a VNA, where $S_{11, \mathrm{on}}$ and $S_{11, \mathrm{off}}$ denote the SPA reflection coefficient with the pump on and off respectively.
-The ratio of $G$ to the gain referenced to unity transmission $G_{\mathrm{IL}}$, defined earlier, ranged between 0 to -3.5~dB at $f_s$.
-The pump power was adjusted to achieve target gains $G$ of 10, 12.5, 15, and 17.5~dB at $f_s$.
+At each $\Phi_{\mathrm{ext}}$, the amplifier small-signal power gain $G=\frac{|S_{11, \mathrm{on}}|^2}{|S_{11, \mathrm{off}}|^2}$ was measured with a VNA, where $S_{11, \mathrm{on}}$ and $S_{11, \mathrm{off}}$ denote the SPA voltage reflection coefficients with the pump on and off, respectively.
+The pump power was adjusted to achieve target gains $G$ of 10, 12.5, 15, and 17.5~dB at the fixed $f_s$.
 These $(\Phi_{\mathrm{ext}}, P_p)$ pairs define the operating points for subsequent measurements.
-Fig.~\ref{fig:main_measurement}\subref{fig2:d} shows the gain as a function of pump power and flux, with minimum pump power near $\Delta=0$ as expected.
-Squeezing performance at these points is shown in Fig.~\ref{fig:main_measurement}\subref{fig2:e}, revealing an asymmetry at $\Delta/\kappa = 0.2$, with significantly better squeezing where $\Delta/\kappa < 0.2$.
-We next correlated the squeezing with Kerr nonlinearity measurements to find out if finite $K$ explains this asymmetry.
+Figure~\ref{fig:main_measurement}(\subref{fig2:d}) shows the gain as a function of pump power and flux, with minimum pump power near $\Delta=0$ as expected.
+Squeezing performance at these points is shown in Fig.~\ref{fig:main_measurement}(\subref{fig2:e}), revealing an asymmetry at $\Delta/\kappa = 0.2$, with significantly better squeezing where $\Delta/\kappa < 0.2$.
+We next correlated the squeezing with Kerr nonlinearity measurements to determine if finite $K$ explains this asymmetry.